Dr Mark Lennon

 Treatment of established chronic pain or nerve pain is challenging and may require consultation with pain specialists and many other teams including nurses, physiotherapists and psychologists in partnership with GPs.

 Prevention of this condition includes avoidance of severe pain after surgery where possible, early recognition of the condition and specialist attention with a variety of techniques and medications.
-Careful management of NARCOTIC or Opioid (morphine based) medications is also essential.
+Careful management of Narcotic or Opioid (morphine based) medications is also essential.
 While these medications may be required in the early phase after major surgery to manage severe pain, over time they become less potent and tolerance builds up.
-Furthermore, sensitivity to pain may actually increase with continued use of opioids.
+Furthermore, sensitivity to pain may actually increase with continued use of opioids and some opioids may be more problematic than others.
 This increased sensitivity to pain combined with reduced responsiveness to opioids can lead to a vicious circle of worsening pain.
 The immune system can also be affected and the risk of joint and prosthetic infections can be higher.

-While everyones pain needs are different we would aim to reduce and stop opioid medications as soon as practical after surgery.
-The time frame is different also for everyone but for example if you have NOT been on these medications BEFORE a joint replacement then ideally we would hope that you would be able to stop using these within 4 weeks after a knee replacement or sooner after a hip replacement.
+The aim is to reduce and stop opioid medications as soon as practical after surgery.
+The time frame is different everyone but for example if you have NOT been on these medications BEFORE a joint replacement then ideally we would hope that you would be able to stop using these within 6 weeks after a knee replacement or sooner after a hip replacement.
 If you still require opioids at 6 weeks it is important that you consult with your GP to provide clear support and guidance on how to proceed.
 This may include reviewing or excluding any potential surgical factors contributing to the pain, adding in non-narcotic pain medications, changing the medication to other types of pain relievers and developing a structured withdrawal program for narcotic reduction.
 It may become more difficult to stop taking opioids if using them for longer than 3 months.
 Some studies suggest that ~8% of patients who were never on opioids before surgery may still be taking them 6-12 months after surgery.
 While we rely on GPs to provide this type of care for most patients if you are having difficulty managing your pain you may also benefit from a review by a pain specialist.
 A referral can be made directly from your GP or via The Joint Studio.